isacucho/FnMacAssistant/README.md

 # FnMacAssistant
-Welcome to Fortnite Assistant!
+Welcome to FnMacAssistant!
 An easy to use assistant that helps you download the latest Fortnite IPA and applies the necessary patches for it to work properly.
 <hr/>
 <h2>Buy me a coffee</h2>
 If you found this program useful and want to support me, buy me a coffee!